cristiciortea/gtranslate_cli/README.md

 - use this program in linuxOS or macOS
 - you need to have a GCP service account that has access to the Google TranslationAPI (for instructions to generate Gooogle Translate API credentials, please follow the short tutorial [here](https://codelabs.developers.google.com/codelabs/cloud-translation-python3#0)
-- I integrated a virtual environment .venv/ in the repo, the user can use it or can create his own with `python -m venv .venv`, run `source .venv/bin/activate` then run the installation of the requirements with `pip install -r requirements.txt`
 - Available languages are: Romanian (ro), Italian (it), German (de) and English (en)

 ### Setup:
 Step 1:
 Type
 `git clone https://github.com/cristiciortea/gtranslate_cli.git`
 in the shell

 Step 2:
+- go to gtranslate_cli folder: `cd gtranslate_cli`
+- create virtual environment: `python3.9 -m venv .venv`
+- activate: `source .venv/bin/activate`
+- install requirements: `pip install -r requirements`

+Step 3:
 Add path to credential .json file to the environment (.env file) or just export it:

 GOOGLE_APPLICATION_CREDENTIALS=<path_to_your_service_account_key_json_file>